 Unlike mobile applications communicating with remote servers, running the Sonos app on your phone or desktop sends commands directly to the Sonos on your home network.
 Because these commands can be sent by anyone, not just the Sonos app, we can make application calls from a Python program if we know the API that the Sonos device uses.

 - Don't Miss: Python Scripting for the Aspiring Hacker

-Luckily for hackers, the API for many common IoT devices are well known and documented unofficially.
+Luckily for hackers, the API for many standard IoT devices are well known and documented unofficially.
 The Sonos API has even been turned into a library for Python!
-The SoCo and SoCos libraries allow a Python programmer to discover and issue commands to Sonos devices on a local network, either via a command line interface or via a Python script written in an IDE.
+The SoCo and SoCos libraries allow a Python programmer to discover and issue commands to Sonos devices on a local network, either via a command-line interface or via a Python script written in an IDE.

 To show how this works, we'll analyze the way Sonos devices can be controlled o build a denial-of-service script to disable any Sonos system on the network.

 Using the SoCo (Sonos Controller) library for Python, we can start to look at what kind of behaviors we would want to script in an IoT device.
 While we could change the song repeatedly to a classic anthem of intense sensual power like "Never Gonna Give You Up," this behavior would immediately tip off everyone nearby that someone was messing with the speaker.
 Instead, reviewing the available commands to us, it seems like a denial-of-service attack would be trivially easy to perform.

 A denial-of-service attack aims to simply break the way a device usually works to deny other people the ability to use it.
 In a Wi-Fi DoS attack, we would kick everyone off the network repeatedly to prevent anyone from using the internet.
 In this attack, we'll be locating any Sonos devices on the network, and then sending them the "Stop playing" command over and over, making it impossible to use the Sonos speaker from the normal application.